ykkan/NChargedBodyTreecode.jl/README.md

 by Yi-Kai Kan (<tw.ykkan@gmail.com>)

-This package provides treecode algorithms for calculating the relativistic space-charge field and was used for the numerical experiments in the reasearch article:
+This package provides treecode algorithms for calculating the relativistic space-charge field.

-Yi-Kai Kan, Franz X. Kärtner, Sabine Le Borne and Jens-Peter M. Zemker, "*Relativistic Space-Charge Field Calculation by Interpolation-Based Treecode*", under review

 The treeocodes are implemented based on the tensor-product interpolation with Lagragian polynomials.
-More details can be found in the original article.

 # Installation
 The package can be installed using Julia's REPL